-- Section 2.01 Establishment of Commission.
-The Cherokee Tribal Gaming Commission having been previously established under prior Gaming Ordinances shall continue to consist of three (3) enrolled Tribal members.
-The Commission members currently serving in those positions shall upon ratification of this Ordinance continue in their capacity and shall then be subject to all terms, conditions, duties and responsibilities promulgated hereunder.
+Section 2.01 Establishment of Commission.
+The CS&K Tribal Gaming Commission having been previously established under prior Gaming Ordinances shall continue to consist of three (3) enrolled Tribal members.
+The Commission members currently serving in those positions shall upon ratification of this Ordinance be replaced by three new commission members.
 All three (3) members of the Commission shall be enrolled Tribal members.
-A Commissioner shall serve for seven (7) years and may be removed from office prior to the end of the Commissioner's term by the Tribal Council only for cause and by a majority vote of the Council.
+A Commissioner shall serve for three (3) years.
 Vacancies on the Commission shall be filled within thirty (30) days by nominations and a majority vote of the Council.
+The Tribal Council shall select annually, from the membership of the Commission, a Commission Chair.

+Section 2.02 Removal from Commission.
+A Tribal Gaming Commission member may be removed from office prior to the end of the Commissioners term by the Tribal Council with or without cause and by a majority vote of the Tribal Council.

-The Commission shall select annually, from its membership, a Commission Chair. - Section 2.02 Independence of Commission.
-In all matters within its purview and responsibilities, the Commission shall be and shall act independently and autonomously from the Principal Chief and Tribal Council.
-No prior or subsequent review by the Principal Chief or Tribal Council of any actions of the Commission shall be required or permitted, except as otherwise explicitly provided in this Ordinance. - Section 2.03 Licensing of Commissioners.
+Section 2.03 Independence of Commission.
+In all matters within its purview and responsibilities, the Commission shall be and shall act independently and autonomously from the Tribal Council.
+No prior or subsequent review by the or Tribal Council of any actions of the Commission shall be required or permitted, except as otherwise explicitly provided in this Ordinance.

+Section 2.04 Licensing of Commissioners.
 Nominees for the position of Commissioner must meet the requirements of Chapters 4 and 5 of this Ordinance and must first obtain a License from the Council prior to assuming office.
 A Commissioner shall complete a License Application and shall be subject to the same background investigation as a Key Employee under this Ordinance.
 Such background investigation shall be performed at the direction of the Council by a duly appointed agent of the Council.
 Upon completion of the background investigation, the Council shall, by majority vote, either (i) issue a License, or (ii) notice the Commissioner for a hearing before the Council.
-All investigations and hearings under this Section shall be conducted as provided in Chapter 6 of this Ordinance, except that all hearings shall be conducted by and before the Council. - (a) Failure to Meet License Requirements or License Violations.
-If the Tribal Council has reason to believe that a Licensed Commissioner fails at any time to meet the License requirements under this Ordinance or that the Commissioner has violated this Ordinance, the Rules, the Compact, or the IGRA and regulations promulgated thereunder or any other applicable law, the Tribal Council shall direct an investigation to be conducted and may notice the Commissioner for a hearing before the Council.
+All investigations and hearings under this Section shall be conducted as provided in Chapter 6 of this Ordinance, except that all hearings shall be conducted by and before the Council.

+(a) Failure to Meet License Requirements or License Violations.
+If the Tribal Council has reason to believe that a Licensed Commissioner fails at any time to meet the License requirements under this Ordinance or that the Commissioner has violated this Ordinance, the Rules, the Compact, or the

+IGRA and regulations promulgated thereunder or any other applicable law, the Tribal Council shall direct an investigation to be conducted and may notice the Commissioner for a hearing before the Council.
 All investigations and hearings under this Section shall be conducted as provided in Chapters 5 and 6 of this Ordinance and a Commissioner shall have all of the rights and obligations given to a Licensee or Applicant therein, except that all hearings shall be conducted by and before the Council.